 I’m wondering if you have advice on something…I just want to know, how to get over feeling “why her and not me” when it comes to guys.
 It just makes me feel not good enough 🙁 Like if a guy is totally capable of treating you the way you secretly want to but chooses not to but then would absolutely do all of that for another girl.
 I guess I’m tired of feeling like the side person, or the placeholder for when something better comes along.
-Wondering if you have had experience with this before Kevin or had any insight.
+Wondering if you have had experience with this before your current boyfriend or had any insight.

 Totally know this feeling and it’s a very difficult series of emotions to filter through.
 I’d start by moving past the mindset that it’s “her” not “me”, because what it really is it “them”.
 She’s not a perfect being who doesn’t share any of your flaws, she just may be a better match for him.
 I’m a very different person in my current relationship than I was before.
 Previously, I was controlling and needy and suffocating because I wasn’t receiving the type of love and care I needed.
-Currently, with Kevin, I joke that he’s “obsessed” with me because he’s so attentive and caring and affectionate.
+Currently, I joke that my partner is “obsessed” with me because he’s so attentive and caring and affectionate.
 Him giving me love in the way I need it changed who I was in the relationship.
 I’m much more confident, laid back, trusting.
 (The Aries in me misses the drama, but c’est la vie!)

-It’s not to say that my ex was wrong and Kevin is right, or that one is better than the other.
+It’s not to say that my ex was wrong and my current partner is right, or that one is better than the other.
 What it is is the difference in relationships that Me+Ex v.
-Me+Kevin make.
+Me+Current make.
 When two people come together and create a third thing that is the “relationship”.
 You both feed into the health of it, but sometimes you are mismatched in how you contribute to the relationship or how you give and receive to and from each other.
 It doesn’t mean that either of you is wrong or unworthy or, the dreaded word that 99% of guys like to fall back on, “crazy”.
 It means that the way you need to be loved differs from the way that he gave love.

 It’s hard when we see things from the outside because we know that person in one way, but what we don’t know who they are in that relationship just because we’ve been with them before.
 People change slowly over time and quickly in situations.
 Being in a new situation with someone else doesn’t mean that he was capable of giving you everything you wanted and that he withheld it.
 Each relationship is unique in that way.